meilisearch/documentation/guides/advanced_guides/configuration.md

 **CLI option**: `--ignore-snapshot-if-db-exists`

-The engine skips snapshot importation if a database already exists.
+If a database already exists, MeiliSearch will attempt to launch using that database instead of importing a snapshot.
 No error is thrown in this case.

 Requires `--import-snapshot` to be defined.